google/codeworld/web/help/GuideUnit3.md

 The expression `45 * t` is linear, so it increases steadily at a rate of 45 degrees per second.
-But the remainder function ensures that when it reaches 30, it jumps back to zero.
-The result is a motion that increases for 30 degrees, then falls back down.
+But the remainder function ensures that when it reaches 90, it jumps back to zero.
+The result is a motion that increases for 90 degrees, then falls back down.

-#### Guards ####
+### Guards ###

-A more flexible way to define a piecewise function is to use *guards*.
-You saw guards in the previous section.
-Guards are used to give several different definitions for an entire function, each attached to some condition that days when it applies.
+The way to define a piecewise function is to use *guards*.
+You saw guards in the previous part.
+Guards are used to give several different definitions for an entire function, each attached to some condition that says when it applies.

 Here's an example of an animation using guards.